 pressure is stronger than buying pressure.

-Trading with Chaikin Money Flow (CMF) Indicator
+How to Use Chaikin Money Flow Indicator

 The method mentioned above is a classic approach and still